ChrisMunene/ChrisMunene/README.md

-Before I say anything: if you're a recruiter or founder looking to hire someone, just hire me bruh.
+Before I say anything: if you're a founder or recruiter looking for talent, just hire me bruh.
 I'm cracked.

 Don't overthink it.
 My contact info is below.
 Just do it.